 Data classification settings allow you to apply classification labels to new Drive files, based on the file ownership (either of an individual or a shared drive) within an organizational unit or group.
-Note that users can belong to different organizational units, which means users and shared drives can already have different automated classification policies.
+Users and shared drives can belong to different organizational units, so they can have different automated classification policies.

-Using data classification settings is a direct way to apply labels to new files created by a segment of users (such as the Legal organizational unit, for example).
-If you need to protect specific sensitive content (such as a Social Security Number), DLP rules are recommended.
-If you only want to apply labels to new files when they are owned by specific users or shared drives, use Data classification.
+Data classification settings let you directly apply labels to new files created by a segment of users (such as the Legal organizational unit).
+To protect specific sensitive content (such as a passport number), use DLP rules instead.
+To apply labels to new files only when they are owned by specific users or shared drives, use Data classification.

 It might help to think of:

-- DLP rules as a targeted, precise method to add labels and field values: These labels are added in direct response to sensitive data, such as a passport number.
+- DLP (data loss prevention) rules as a targeted, precise method to add labels and field values—These labels are added in direct response to sensitive data, such as a passport number.
 The precision can result in false positives and less than total coverage of your organization’s Drive documents.

-A common customer request is the ability to encourage users to always fill out the value of a certain label field.
-For example, asking everyone at the company to assign a File Sensitivity level to all files, such as Top Secret, Internal, Public, or Personal.
+You might want users to always fill out the value of a certain label field.
+For example, to assign a File Sensitivity level to all files, such as Top Secret, Internal, Public, or Personal.

-You can accomplish this by creating a File Sensitivity label with a field called Classification that has these four options, applying this label for all employees at the company through the Admin console, and then marking that field as required in the label manager.
-The automated classification setting will apply the blank File Sensitivity label to all files at the company, and then the required field checkbox displays to remind end users to provide the label value.
+You can accomplish this by creating a File Sensitivity label with a required field called Classification that has the four options.
+The automated classification policy applies the File Sensitivity label to new files, and highlights the required field to remind users to provide the label value.

 Data classification settings and DLP rules

 Labels can be applied to a file by both Data classification and DLP rules.
 Labels applied with DLP rules always take priority over labels applied with Data classification.

 Data classification settings and users